 Step 4.
 Cover with another layer of pasta and then press your fingers around the filling to remove as much air as possible.

 Step 5.
 Now you can cut the ravioli in your preferred shape.

 If you want to learn more about homemade fresh pasta, check this guide on How to Make Pasta without a Pasta Machine.

 How to make the mushroom filling

 To make the best homemade mushroom ravioli, you need to make the best mushroom filling.

 You can use any type of mushrooms you like or have available in the season.
-The most common are the Cremini mushrooms ( Baby Bella).
+The most common are the Cremini mushrooms (Baby Bella).
 They are available all year round and have a subtle yet delicious flavor.
 But when I make these Ravioli, I prefer to use a Wild Mushroom mix, which may vary depending on the season.
-Usually, the mix contains Cremini, Oyster and King Oyster Mushrooms, Shiitake, Nameko, or Enoki.
+Usually, the mix contains Cremini, Oyster, King Oyster Mushrooms, Shiitake, Nameko, or Enoki.

-Sautè the mushrooms with garlic, then when they start to brown add some white wine and let the alcohol evaporate.
-The wine enhances the flavor of mushrooms very nicely.
+Step 1.
+In a large skillet on medium heat, sautè the chopped mushrooms with garlic, then when they start to brown add some white wine and let the alcohol evaporate.
 Add some fresh thyme and oregano to give more flavor.
-Turn down the heat and let the mushrooms cook for about 10-15 minutes until they released all the water and it’s then evaporated.
+Turn down the heat and let the mushrooms cook for about 10-15 minutes until they release all the water and it's then evaporated.

 FAQ & Tips

 The main focus on a Ravioli dish should always be on the filling.
 So the sauce needs to complement the filling flavors or accompany it without overpowering it.
 The classic sauce for any type of Ravioli is Butter and Sage.
 Another classic is to make a creamy Parmesan sauce, as in this recipe.